paulxiep/portfolio/README.md

 It is both a place to showcase my other skills aside from what I demonstrated in work, and for me to develop new skills via new projects.

+As expansion to my latest venture into RAG and Vector databases, I'm ideating a **code-topology-construction** for any generic repository code.
+The topology constructor will recursively cluster functions into emergent architectural understanding, somewhat like RAPTOR for code repositories.

 Projects are divided into 2025+ and 2023-24, which correlates to AI-assisted (2025+) vs 100% hand-write (2023-24)

 ## 2025 onwards (AI-assisted projects)